 - Photo spot in a themed pavilion bedecked with bamboo, peach blossoms, golden flowers and banners bearing serendipitous holiday wishes.

 - Add your own special message of hope, health, and happiness for the new year to the Lunar New Year Wishing Wall.

 - Special appearances by some popular Disney Characters—including Mickey, Minnie and Mushu—dressed in colorful attire

 - Commemorative merchandise

 - Kid-friendly crafts and activities

-Included with the cost of a park ticket.
-One day one park tickets for Disney California Adventure during these dates start at $98 for kids 3-9. $104 for adults.
+Included with the cost of a theme park ticket.
+One day one park tickets for Disneyland or Disney California Adventure start at $104 for adults and kids ages 3-9.
 Children 2 and under are free.
 Advance theme park reservations are required.
 Parking is additional cost.
 Check the Disneyland Resort website for more info!